martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 Therefore, the primitive implementation can make changes to `operands`, which will survive after execution of the call instruction.
-Regardless what changes the primitive implementation is making on `operands`, the return value is guaranteed to become the first value.
+Regardless what changes the primitive implementation is making on `operands`, the return value is guaranteed to become its first value.

-Note that this modified calling convention does not make a difference for any existing primitive functions, because they do not modify `operands'.
+Note that this modified calling convention does not make a difference for any existing primitive functions, because they do not modify `operands`.

 ## Implementing `callcc`

-We make use of this new calling convention by implementing `callcc` as a primitive function, which is made available to the evaluator in the initial environment that the evaluator starts with.
+With this tweak in place, I implement `callcc` as a primitive function, which is made available to the evaluator in the initial environment that the evaluator starts with.
 ``` js